River Ericht Catchment Restoration Initiative

-The first stage of our project has won through to the final shortlist for the Riverwoods Investment Readiness Pioneers Programme and, if our application is ratified by the Board of the Esmee Fairbairn Foundation, who are providing the money for this Riverwoods project, we will begin to develop, what we intend to be a replicable approach to:
+Our project is one of two that has won Riverwoods Investment Readiness Pioneers Programme support from the Esmee Fairbairn Foundation.
+Beginning in August 2023 we will begin to develop what we intend to be a replicable approach to:

 - Attracting private and public investment into riparian restoration and nature recovery at different scales,

 - Establishing a new dedicated investment vehicle (via a Special Purpose Vehicle) for the restoration initiative that involves local communities in its design, ownership and governance and which is designed to catalyse investment from community groups and individual community members, and

 - Designing and model a place-based evaluation approach that evidences the benefit of nature restoration for all stakeholders involved in the catchment including local communities.

 The River Ericht just north of the Brig ‘O’ Blair, photo Clare Cooper

 This first stage of the project will run from August 2023 to May 2024, and in the spirit of being a national demonstrator project, we will be sharing the learning from our our project along the way via our collective websites and, resources permitting, a series of short films.

 In early 2023, in partnership with the Alyth River Keepers, the Cateran Ecomuseum and The Conservation Volunteers and with support from the Perth & Kinross Community Led Local Development programme, we began a new community-led survey of the Alyth Burn Catchment.